 The initiative was established to pilot the UK’s Athena SWAN Charter in Australia and the accreditation framework in Australia.
 Launched in 2015, SAGE is a partnership between the Australian Academy of Science and the Australian Academy of Technology and Engineering.

 Building on the success of the UK Athena Swan Charter, SAGE is adapted its accreditation framework for use in Australia in the STEMM higher education and research sector.

 Athena SWAN is a mechanism for gender equity, providing a framework in which to plan and undertake concrete work to create structural and cultural change for gender equity.
 It addresses the cultures, systems and structural barriers, that hinder the participation and advancement of women and minority groups in organisations – making it an effective enabling mechanism for transformational change.

-Swinburne is one of more than 45 Australian institutions taking part in the two-year pilot program of the successful UK Athena SWAN accreditation program.
+Swinburne is taking part in the pilot program of the successful UK Athena SWAN accreditation program.
 There are 10 principles of the Athena SWAN charter which Swinburne has committed to adopting within its own policies, practices, action plans and culture.

 Through our involvement in the SAGE program, Swinburne has adopted the ten principles of the Athena SWAN Charter: